redhat-developer/odo/docs/installing-odo.md

         url: '/docs/understanding-odo'
 ---
-The following section describes how to install `odo` on different platforms using the CLI.
+The following section describes how to install `odo` on different platforms via CLI as well as IDEs.

-# Installing v2.0.0-beta-1 of odo
+# Installing the odo command-line tool (v2.0.0-beta-1)

 v2.0.0-beta-1 of odo uses **devfile** as its default deployment mechanism.